GongT/baobao/library/basic-helpers/docs/basic-helpers.api.md

     protected list: MyDelayCallback<Argument>[];
     // (undocumented)
     run(argument: Argument): void;
 }

-// Warning: (ae-missing-release-tag) "DisposedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class DisposedError extends Error {
-    constructor(object: any, previous: Error);
-}

 // Warning: (ae-missing-release-tag) "escapeRegExp" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)